Description

 History and Origin

-Furthermore, sassafras oil is obtained by steam distillation from the bark and fruits.
-This oil is also called Safrole.
-It is used as a perfume and aroma.
+It also grows in the virgin forest of Venezuela.
+Moreover, sassafras oil is obtained by steam distillation of the bark and fruit.
+This oil is also called safrole.
+It is used as a perfume and flavoring.

 Reviews